shanjee/ngMat/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+create a new material angular
+1) ng new ngMat

+2) open the project
+ng server --port 4021 --open

+Add Angular Material

+You can run the step 2 only, but if u get an error, then follow 1 and 2
+1) npm install --save @angular/material@next @angular/cdk@next
+2) ng add @angular/material

+3) Add Navigation Schematic

+`ng generate @angular/material:material-nav --name <component-name>`

+4) Generate component
+ng generate component FirstPage

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.